El 33: History

 On Monday, 1 October 2012, following the closure of 3XL, El 33 now shares its time with Canal Super3, from 21:30 to 06:00, due to the reorganization of certain channels to adapt Spain's ongoing economic situation.

 Programming

 El 33 is a cultural and alternative channel.
 El 33's programming consists of cultural programs, documentaries, debates, and some series.
-Formerly, this channel broadcast children's and youth programming, as well as sports programming and sport events, but these programmes had moved to both Canal Super3 and Esport3, respectively.
+Formerly, this channel broadcast children's and youth programming, as well as sports programming and sports events, but these programmes had moved to both Canal Super3 and Esport3, respectively.

 3alacarta

 Users can watch El 33 and all its programs in the 3alacarta website.